josegonzalez/php-error-handlers/README.md

 ## Usage

-You will want to setup at least the following configuration keys:
+You will want to setup at least the following configuration keys in your `config/app.php`:

 - `Error.handlerClass`: The fully qualified namespace of a handler class.
 They are currently as follows:
     - `\Josegonzalez\ErrorHandlers\Handler\AirbrakeHandler`